19 November 2016

 a few weeks ago, I drove down to charleston, south carolina to shoot mati and faith's painting retreat. it's a lovely thing to witness, women getting together to make things, to paint. it's an honor to document such an event.

-it was the making of the flower crowns that won me, though. friends, I never knew something so simple could make me so happy.
+it was the making of the flower crowns that won me over, though.
+I never knew something so simple could make me so happy.
 I mean, I had a hunch. because, flowers, crowns. entirely possible, er, not surprising at all I'd lose my mind over such a thing. that big plastic bucket packed with fresh flowers, the scent of eucalyptus and mums, the snipping, the wrapping, the tendrils of skinny green wire, the making of something so pretty with my own hands.

 and then-- then I put that thing on my head. and reader, that was it. flower crown convert for life.